wp-plugins/genesis-admin-bar-addition/readme.txt

 * First release.

+= 0.2 =

+* Completely refactored this plugin thanks to the input of [Gary Jones](http://garyjones.co.uk "Gary Jones").
+The plugin now allows now for child themes and plugins to add their own menu items to the one already provided for in this plugin.
+The internal Genesis pages are added to the menu now as well.

 == Upgrade Notice ==

 = 0.1 =

 Upgrade from nothingness just to be one of the cool kids.

+= 0.2 =

+Additional Genesis links added, plus code enhancements.

 == Other Notes ==